ibm-cloud-docs/network-attached-storage/connect-nas-storage-windows.md

   * Enter the NAS user name in the **User name** field.
   * Enter the NAS password in the **Password** field.
   * Click **OK**

+Microsoft, Windows, Windows NT, and the Windows logo are trademarks of Microsoft Corporation in the United States, other countries, or both.
+{:tip}